top of page

 Temporary Crown

-• Eat soft foods and avoid sticky foods (chewing gum or caramel) these can grab and pull the crown out
+• Eat soft foods and avoid sticky foods (chewing gum or caramel) as these can grab and pull the crown out

 • Do not floss the area around your temporary crown